LumenYoung/Notes/content/notes/Excalidraw Stroke Fix.md

 After digging through the GitHub issues, I found some workarounds that seemed promising.
 It involves only small tweaks in hard-coded parameters in `excalidraw/packages/excalidraw/rendererElements.ts`:

-1. In the file `excalidraw/packages/excalidraw/rendererElements.ts`, change the strokeWidth
+1. In the file `rendererElements.ts`, change the strokeWidth

 /renderElement.ts